beastly-eve/zorkish-sugarcube/README.md

   	name: "it", // String: The name used in text and for inventory
   	keywords: [], // Array : The object's nicknames to identify it in a command
   	possibleActions: {
       go: false, // String : Passage name, doesn't work unless isPassage is true
       look: "Nothing special about it.", // String : Description of what you see
       take: {
         enabled: false, // Boolean : Whether you can take or not
         description: "You take it.", // String : Custom description of taking if enabled is true (optional)
         disabledDescription: "You can't take it.", // String : Custom description if enabled is false, default is false },
       remember: {
         description: "You will never forget it.", // String: Message to display when remembering
+        inventory: "memorybank",
         runfunction: false, // Function: function to run },
       customactions: { // You can have as many as you want
         customaction1: {
           actionkeywords: [], // Array: the actions identifying keywords.
 Example: ["sniff", "smell", "snort"]
-              description: "You do the thing", // String: message to display when triggering action									runfunction: false // Function: to run
+          description: "You do the thing", // String: message to display when triggering action
+          runfunction: false // Function: to run
         }
       }
     }
 } >>
 ```